-Figure 10 plots racial differences in the probability of diabetes by level of activity over age: $\Delta\pi(\mathrm{age}=p,\mathrm{active}=q,\mathbf{x}=\overline{\mathbf{x}})/\Delta$ white (see equation 12).
+Figure 10 plots $\Delta\pi(\mathrm{age}=p,\mathrm{active}=q,\mathbf{x}=\overline{\mathbf{x}})/\Delta$ white (see equation 14), which is the racial difference in the probability of diabetes by level of activity over age.
 Since adding confidence intervals to the figure leads to overlapping lines that are confusing, a dashed line is used to indicate when a difference is not significant.
 The graph shows that while the benefits of being white occur both for those who have an active lifestyle and those who do not, the strength and timing of the benefits differ by the level of activity.
 For those who are not active (open diamonds), the advantages for whites increase from age 50 to 70 before decreasing thereafter.
 Differences are significant at all ages except 90.
 For those who are active (solid diamonds), the same pattern occurs, but the effects are weaker at younger ages than they are for those who are inactive.
 The differences increase from age 50 to 80, becoming statistically significant at age 57.
 At age 80 the differences begin to decrease and are no longer significant.

 Figure 11 re-expresses the information from figure 9 to focus on the effects of activity for each group.
 While being active benefits members of both groups, the benefits occur differently for whites and nonwhites.
-For whites (open triangles) the protective effect of activity, is smaller (i.e., less negative) at younger ages and increases in magnitude until age 90.
+For whites (open triangles) the protective effect of activity is smaller (i.e., less negative) at younger ages and increases in magnitude until age 90.
 For nonwhites (solid triangles), the effect gets stronger from age 50 to 60 before decreasing till age 90; after age 76 the effects are not significant.
-Tests of racial differences in the effect of activity are significant at the .05 level at age 58 where the difference reaches its maximum of .044, are significant at the .10 level between ages 55 and 61, and are not significant at other ages.
+Tests of racial differences in the effect of activity are significant at the .10 level between ages 55 and 61, reach significance at the .05 level at age 58 where the difference reaches its maximum of .044, and are not significant at other ages.

 Finally, another way to think of the effects of race and activity is to note that the health deficit for being nonwhite is roughly equal to the benefits of being active.
 This is seen in figure 9 by comparing the line for inactive whites (hollow squares) and active nonwhites (solid circles).
-The probabilities differ by -.01 at age 50 with a maximum of .05 at age 75; none of the differences are significant.
+The probabilities differ by -.01 at age 50 with a maximum of .05 at age 75, but none of the differences are significant.